felipeccalegari/emas_mavlink/examples/jacamo/ros/perception_action_serviceAction/README.md

-# Application overview
+# 1. Application overview
 This application example example illustrates agent actions that realized through requests to ROS services.

-# Scenario
+# 2. Application Scenario
 This application contains a randomly moving turtle agent (see the agent code [here](src/agt/sample_agent.asl)).
 The turtle agent moves itself by executing the action ```move_turtle```.
 This action is concretely realized through the ROS service ```/turtle1/teleport_relative```, which moves a simulated turtle-shaped robot controlled by ROS.
-This service does not have a response message. <!--Actions based on services without response handling are triggered by the ```move_turtle``` internal action. -->
+This service does not have a response value. <!--Actions based on services without response handling are triggered by the ```move_turtle``` internal action. -->

 To illustrate actions that consider the service responses, the agent also executes the action ```do_get_loggers```.
 This action is concretely realized through the ROS service ```/turtlesim/get_loggers```.
 This service produces a response, which the agent prints in the console.
 Notice that the service ```get_loggers``` is only available in ROS 1.